Certification FAQs

 Q: Are there other certification programs for GIS professionals?

-A: Yes, but they are closely linked to a specific discipline – at least in the United States.
+A: Yes, but they are linked to a specific discipline – at least in the United States.
 The American Society for Photogrammetry and Remote Sensing (ASPRS) adopted a certification program, “Certified Mapping Scientist, GIS/LIS” in 1991, and the International Association of Assessing Officers (IAAO) currently has a certification for “Cadastral Mapping Specialist”, although it is not focused on GIS technology.
-Internationally, there are a number of related efforts and programs underway to evaluate the quality of GIS professionals.
+Internationally, there are several related efforts and programs underway to evaluate the quality of GIS professionals, some of which are in partnership with the GISCI.

-Q: Do I need this certification if I use GIS in my job as a (planner, landscape architect, engineer, forester, real estate analyst, etc.)?
+Q: Am I required to get this certification if I use GIS in my job as a (planner, landscape architect, engineer, forester, real estate analyst, etc.)?

 A: No, but you may still find it of value as a means of identifying your skill in this area.
 This certification program is for those professionals whose primary responsibilities involve the design, implementation, management, or support of GIS applications.
 If you possess the skill level indicated by the requirements of the Certification, you should consider getting your GISP.